 Tips for Designing the Outside of Your Restaurant

-While the dining room, bar and kitchen are important parts of new restaurant design, don’t forget the outside/ entry area.
+While the dining room, bar, and kitchen are important parts of any new restaurant's design, don’t forget about the outside and entry areas.
 After all, it is the first area that customers see.
-Signage, lighting, seating and decorations are just a few areas to consider when opening a new restaurant.
+Signage, lighting, seating, and decorations are just a few areas to consider when opening a new restaurant.

 A Professional Business Sign